 The airport is 30 kilometers (19 miles) south of the main Dalat area, so you can take a Dalat airport shuttle bus to the city center for 40,000 VND ($1.70 USD).

-The cheaper route is to take the bus to Dalat.
+The cheaper route is to take the sleeper bus to Dalat.
 We’ve been to Dalat from Nha Trang and Ho Chi Minh City via bus and sleeper bus, respectively.
 From Ho Chi Minh City, the bus ride is about 6 hours and costs between 180,000 VND – 220,000 VND ($7.75 – $9.50 USD) one way.
+It’s an affordable way to travel as a weekend trip from Ho Chi Minh.

 We can’t recommend the sleeper buses enough.
 It’s one of the easiest ways to travel throughout Vietnam.
 You get to recline in a bus and not have to worry about driving.